ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R21]**

-If there is a Transaction Fee Refund, a L2 MUST provide an Intermediary with a capability to display the Transaction Fee Refund of a L2 Meta Transaction to its Transaction Originator after it has been finalized on the L2.
+If there is a Transaction Fee Refund, an L2 MUST provide an Intermediary with a capability to display the Transaction Fee Refund of an L2 Meta Transaction to a 3rd party after it has been finalized on the L2.

 [[R21]](#r21) Testability: